-In 1937 Buettner left the pulps and moved to California to work at Walt Disney Studios.
+In 1937 Carl Buettner left the pulps and moved to California to work as an art director at Walt Disney Studios.

 Carl Buettner also produced comic books on Gene Autrey, Roy Rogers, Tarzan, Joe Carioca, Bucky Bug, Dumbo, Bambi, Woody Woodpecker, Bozo the Clown, and The Seven Dwarfs.

 Carl Buettner died at age of sixty-two in Los Angeles on January 21, 1965.